Gaurav-MLOps/beginner-python-projects/README.md

 - Decides winner, loser, or tie.

 ## 4. Python Calculator

-A beginner calculator that performs addition, subtraction, multiplication, and division between two numbers.
+A Python script that performs **basic arithmetic operations**: addition, subtraction, multiplication, and division.
+It takes user input for the operator and numbers, and outputs the rounded result.

+### Features
+- Supports `+`, `-`, `*`, and `/` operations
+- Accepts decimal numbers as input
+- Rounds the result to the nearest integer
+- Simple command-line interface

 ## 5. Weight Converter